jefferis/cmtk/core/README.txt

 OTHER USER-VISIBLE CHANGES

-Contributed pipeline scripts from the N-CANDA project, which briefly appeared in the CMTK code tree, have been moved into their own, project-specific repository.
+1. Contributed pipeline scripts from the N-CANDA project, which briefly appeared in the CMTK code tree, have been moved into their own, project-specific repository.

-unwarp_image_phantom default behaviour has been changed to multi-iteration fitting.
+2. unwarp_image_phantom default behaviour has been changed to multi-iteration fitting.
 Also now supports residual-controlled fitting.

-mk_analyze_hdr and mk_nifti_hdr default behaviour has changed - data type now defaults to "byte" and orientation (for Analyze) now defaults to "axial", rather than being "UNKNOWN"
+3. mk_analyze_hdr and mk_nifti_hdr default behaviour has changed - data type now
+defaults to "byte" and orientation (for Analyze) now defaults to "axial", rather than being "UNKNOWN"

+4. dcm2image default behaviour has changed - potentially identifiable metadata is no longer embedded in the "Description" field of NIFTI or Analyze images created from DICOM files.

-xform2scalar now puts padding pixels where application of transformation sequence failed (e.g., due to failed numerical inversion of nonrigid transformation).
+5. xform2scalar now puts padding pixels where application of transformation sequence failed (e.g., due to failed numerical inversion of nonrigid transformation).

+6. fit_spline_xform was broken due to two bugs in the spline fitting code.
+These have been fixed, but as a result, the tool now generates different output (as it should, since the previous output was plain invalid).

 Platform Support